Photograph: Time Out

 Advertising

-August in London is here and there are plenty of reasons to be excited about it.
-But, the main one?
-Notting Hill Carnival is back again, taking over the streets of west London for the bank holiday weekend
+There are plenty of reasons to get excited about August in London, but, the main one?
+It}s the month of Notting Hill Carnival – the biggest festival of its kind in Europe that takes over the streets of west London for the bank holiday weekend

 When you’re not having a riotous time dancing to tinnitus-inducing dance hall with a pocket full of Red Stripe, there are plenty of other ways to get your fill of live music this month.
-All Points East, Field Day and Eastern Electrics will all be pitching their tents and blasting music across various parks in London.
-UK Black Pride is also back this year with an exhibition exploring misinformation surrounding the Black trans community in association with Christies.
+All Points East, Body Movements and Boiler Room Festival are just a few of the festivals pitching their tents and blasting music across various parks in London.
+UK Black Pride is also back for its 20th anniversary this year, with what promises to be its biggest and boldest event yet.

 Before September hits, let’s hope there’s enough sun for a London lido swim, lazy days in the city’s parks, beer-garden pints, outdoor-cinema sessions and all the other alfresco pleasures that summer in London has to offer.